front-matter/invenio-rdm-starter/docs/index.md

 ## Introduction

-InvenioRDM Starter is an implementation of the InvenioRDM repository management platform focused on easy deployment and configuration.
+InvenioRDM Starter is an implementation of the InvenioRDM Turn-key research data management repository focusing on easy deployment and configuration.
 This is achieved by providing

 * a prebuilt Invenio-App-RDM Docker image.
 * a Docker Compose configuration file with sensible defaults.

 ## Requirements

-* Docker Desktop (Windows, macOS) or Docker Engine (Linux)
+* Docker Desktop ([Windows](https://docs.docker.com/desktop/install/windows-install/), [macOS](https://docs.docker.com/desktop/install/mac-install/), [Linux](https://docs.docker.com/desktop/install/linux-install/)) or Docker Engine ([Linux](https://docs.docker.com/engine/install/))

 A local installation of Python or Invenio-CLI is not required.
+A git client is recommended but not required.

 ## Quickstart